Paras248/100-days-of-coding-challenge/README.md

 -   Day 15 coding Statement : Write a program to identify if the number is Strong number or not
 -   Day 16 coding Statement : Write a program to identify if the number is Perfect number or not
 -   Day 17 coding Statement : Write a program to find the Factors of a number
+-   Day 18 coding Statement : Write a program to Add two fractions